Quaker funerals: community and contribution

 At this time supporting bereaved Friends will be a real challenge and one that meetings will need to consider carefully.
 Bearing in mind that not everyone's needs are the same, think about the following:

-This is a time that we all need to help support those Friends who have responsibility for conducting funerals.
-It is important that as Friends with eldership and oversight responsibility we have conversation with Friends about their wishes.
+This is a time that we all need to help support those in our Quaker community who have responsibility for conducting funerals.
+Help Friends with eldership and oversight responsibility by having a conversation with them about your wishes or by filling in the form below.
 It is particularly important now in case arrangements need to be made by a person not known to an individual who has died or their family.
-We have a helpful form to help aid these conversations.

 6 April 2018 by Paul Parker